stadium-software/copy-to-clipboard/README.md

 4. Create a *Click Event Handler* for the *Link*, *Button* or *Image* control
 5. Drag the script called "CopySelectedToClipboard" into the Event Handler
 6. Optional: Show a *Notification* to indicate to the user that the copy has been successful

+# Restrictions
+1. For security reasons, some browsers do not allow copying from a password texbox
+2. For security reasons, some browsers do not allow copying from a hidden control.
+This can be circumvented by setting the visibility property before and after the copy script is run.